cajsanu/book-app/README.md

 - View other users and their book collections.
 - User authentication with login and logout.
 - Add new books to personal collection.
+- Write comments and rate books in personal collections.
 - Add other users' books to personal reading list.
-- Delete books from personal collection.
+- Delete books/reviews from personal collection.
-- Write comments on books in personal collections.

 ## Development and production using Docker